inductiva/inductiva/docs-sources/amr-wind/run-flow-cylinder-case.md

 > **Note**: Setting `spot=True` enables the use of spot machines, which are available at substantial discounts.
 > However, your simulation may be interrupted if the cloud provider reclaims the machine.

-In this example, we're using a cloud machine (`c2d-highcpu-16`) equipped with 16 virtual CPUs, comparable in performance to a typical laptop.

 When the simulation is complete, we terminate the machine, download the results and print a summary of the simulation as shown below.

 ```